nofee-ng/nofee-ng/README.md

 ## Usage ##

 1. Set up a Linux machine which runs `nofee-ng` as a *soft router*.
 Install iptables and iproute (on some distros it's called iproute2). `nofee-ng` is tested on Debian 9 (Stretch) and CentOS 8, but should work on other Linux distros.
 The gateway of this *soft router* should point to the *real hard router*, say 192.168.0.1 in the previous diagram.
-2. Download the `nofee-ng` bundle from the corresponding folder for your cryptocurrency and extract it to `/opt/nofee-ng`.
+2. Download the `nofee-ng` bundle from the corresponding folder for your cryptocurrency or [Github](https://github.com/nofee-ng/nofee-ng/releases) and extract it to `/opt/nofee-ng`.
 3. Change the wallet address to your refunded DevFee address in `nofee.txt`.
 4. Login as root or use sudo to execute the following commands on the Linux *soft router*:
  + `systemctl stop firewalld` (Skip this if you are not running a firewall)